About this Product

-From a side view, the shape of the tree matches perfectly with Darwin's drawing (look at the last image for a comparison).
+From a side view, the shape of the tree matches perfectly with Darwin's drawing (look at the images for a comparison).
 If you look carefully, you'll notice that each finch is slightly different, and the more apart they are from each other in the evolutionary tree, the more distinct the differences are.

 A great gift for taxonomists, biologists, skeptics, humanists, atheists, lovers of nature and rational thought.
 Also a great gift for creationists, seriously, they'll love it! :)

 The sketchy text on the same page of Darwin's notebook reads: "I think ...
 Case must be that one generation then should be as many living as now.
 To do this and to have many species in same genus (as is) requires extinction.
 Thus between A & B immense gap of relation.
 C & B the finest gradation, B & D rather greater distinction.
 Thus genera would be formed.—bearing relation."

 4.928 w x 3.045 d x 4.515 h